TinFoiKa/CEA-Parser/README.md

 This file specifically calls the CEA_Obj to iterate through an array of fuel types (and self-defined mixtures using the add_new_fuel() method) to output the 3 performance parameters in a tuple which is passed into parse.py through an import and function call dependency.
 Parse.py then generates the figures seen below:

 ### Results

+GENERAL NOTE: I chose to show all 3 in bar graphs despite the potentially better representation as a line chart for especially chamber pressure and O/F ratios (due to the uncaught "jumps" in variables,) but please at least endure this section, because the [graphs get better](#bonus-2-graphing-with-two-ivs).

 IVs: [75/25, 95/5, 50/50 Ethanol, Methane,  Kerosene]